© 2023 MJH Life Sciences™ and Infection Control Today. All rights reserved.

 Investigators University of Michigan-Flint, School of Nursing noted that the Cooper Tool and the Stone criteria are similar but use different methods to arrive at a UTI diagnosis.

 “A variety of guidelines are used with NH residents and hospitalized patients for many common diagnoses and treatments,” conclude investigators with the University of Michigan-Flint, School of Nursing.
-“However, data on hospital use of guidelines specifically designed for NH residents is lacking.”
+“However, data on hospital use of guidelines specifically designed for NH residents [are] lacking.”

-The study states that “there was not a statistically significant difference in the proportion of those who were or were not treated appropriately when analyzed using the Cooper tool and Stone criteria.”
+According to the investigators, “there was not a statistically significant difference in the proportion of those who were or were not treated appropriately when analyzed using the Cooper tool and Stone criteria.”